 - Grow annuals closer together than the packet says (there’ll be less room for weeds and you’ll get more flowers in),

 - Have an irrigation routine planned (automatic timers and drip lines are excellent), and

 - Spend a bit of time on garden maintenance, but mainly deadheading spent flowers to encourage new production.

-Below, I’ve put together a selection of gorgeous blooms that you can plant in your garden and enjoy cutting for DIY floral arrangements as well.
+Below I’ve put together a selection of gorgeous blooms that you can plant in your garden and enjoy cutting for DIY floral arrangements as well.
 There’s such a daunting variety of flowers in the world, and they frequently come in so many different colours and varieties.
-It would truly be impossible to post a comprehensive list here, so I’ve picked 50+ garden flowers that appeal to my personal taste (and simply listed them alphabetically).
+It would truly be impossible to post a comprehensive list here.
+But here are 50+ garden flowers that are a joy to grow.

 Many of them are easy to grow for beginners, and many are perennials so they’ll keep on giving you joy, year after year.
 There are functional flowers—medicinal and edible ones for your vegetable garden —in the mix too.
 And I’ve got some very classic flowers on the list that are in really unexpected colours.